-The actively managed sub-fund is suitable for investors who wish to invest in a globally diversified bond portfolio in a sub-fund promoting environmental and/or social characteristics.
+The sub-fund is suitable for investors who wish to invest in a diversified portfolio of US corporate bonds and in a sub-fund which promotes environmental and/or social characteristics.
+Investors should be prepared to accept the interest rate and credit risks inherent in this type of asset.